 According to the University of Maryland’s Center for Substance Abuse Research (CESAR), ketamine tolerance in many instances can be very high and develop rapidly to the point where after a period of time users will no longer experience the dissociative effects when they first began using.

-If you’re afraid your ketamine use may lead to an addiction, call 800-601-3889 now to seek treatment help.
+If you’re afraid your ketamine use may lead to an addiction, call 800-601-3889 (Who Answers?) now to seek treatment help.

 If a user seldom takes ketamine, they may not develop tolerance as quickly as other users who frequently have.
 The more often ketamine is used, then the higher the probability that a user may develop ketamine tolerance.
 While they may not be addicted yet, tolerance can often lead a user into becoming psychologically addicted to ketamine.
 The ways that ketamine tolerance differs from addiction include: